Dancing plague of 1518: Veracity of deaths

-Controversy exists over whether people ultimately danced to death.
+Disagreement exists over whether people ultimately danced to death.
 Some sources claim that for a period the plague killed around fifteen people per day, but the sources of the city of Strasbourg at the time of the events did not mention the number of deaths, or even if there were fatalities.
 There do not appear to be any sources related to the events that make note of any fatalities.
 Ned Pennant-Rea also claims that the final death toll is not known, but if the claims of fifteen people dying per day were true then the toll could be "into the hundreds".

 The main source for the claim is John Waller, who has written several journal articles on the subject and the book A Time to Dance, a Time to Die: The Extraordinary Story of the Dancing Plague of 1518.
 The sources cited by Waller that mention deaths were all from later accounts of the events.
 There is also uncertainty around the identity of the initial dancer (either an unnamed woman or "Frau Troffea") and the number of dancers involved (somewhere between 50 and 400).
 Of the six chronicle accounts, four support Lady Troffea as the first dancer.